 There’s some wildlife spotting opportunities here too, seals are often seen lazing on the sand and if you’re really lucky you might even spot orcas from the beach.

-Skaftafell Nature Reserve is located in Vatnajökull National Park, about 50 minutes from Jökulsárlón on your way back east.
+Skaftafell Nature Reserve is located in Vatnajökull National Park, about 50 minutes from Jökulsárlón on your way back west.

 The reserve has some excellent short hikes that will show you a variety of landscapes, but the reasonably easy 45 minute walk to Svartifoss is my top recommendation.
 This unbelievably beautiful spot combines two of Iceland’s icons; a waterfall, and some hexagonal basalt columns.
 So cool!
 There’s also this five hour guided glacier hike if you’ve got the time.